My Principles So Far

 If the past hurts, thoroughly capture it.

-Find things to be grateful for, and focus solely on those.
+Find things to be grateful for, then focus solely on those.

-All created things are messy at first, but they’re always better than nothing.
+Every created thing is messy at first, but is typically better than nothing.
 Instead of reinventing them, expand on them.

 What you don’t know right now is more important than what you do.